cerner/terra-toolkit/docs/Wdio_Utility.md

 ```

-If more control is needed over the assertions, the TerraService provides the custom assertions `accessible` and `matchReference` and a Terra global helper to make testing easier:
+If more control is needed over the assertions, the TerraService also provides the custom assertions `accessible` and `matchReference`:

 - `accessible()` validates the `axe()` accessibility assertions on the specified viewports are successful.
 - `matchReference()` validates the `checkElement` visual regression assertions on the specified viewports are successful.